digitalicagroup/redmine-command/README.md

 # Redmine Command

 A simple Redmine slack integration to manage issues.
-We are currently working on the install process through composer/packagist so expect the next update shortly!

 Uses
 * One Slack "Slash Commands" and one "Incoming WebHooks" integration (see Install).